 ABOUT NATE NEUSTADT

 I'm now a high school senior and passionate about conflict resolution and fighting bigotry through community outreach and education.
 I'm very active in BBYO, currently serving as the Regional Godol/President overseeing 18 chapters in Southern California.
-I'm one of 100 Kenneth Leventhal Interns in North America with StandWithUs, an international nonprofit that supports Israel and fights antisemitism through education.
+I'm a Kenneth Leventhal Intern with StandWithUs, an international nonprofit that supports Israel and fights antisemitism through education and recently was awarded SWU's Star of David Award for leadership.
 I spent the summer before senior year working on fluency in Hebrew and attending the American University School of International Service Community of Scholars Program, where I studied diplomacy and got a taste of what college life will be.

 I remain proud and grateful that my bar mitzvah project continues to help kids, and the parents and educational professionals trying to help them deal with the bullying epidemic.

 I live in San Diego with my parents Romi and John, younger sister Bebe and two doodles.
-I'm currently immersed in the college application process and plan to major in Middle East Studies and Arabic, and then devote my career working toward stabilizing the region.
+In the fall I will attend The George Washington University Elliott School of International Affairs and major in Middle East Studies and Arabic.
+I plan on devoting my career to stabilizing the region.

 My bullies didn't win.